 A new feature is good, adding “so what” about it is better.
 RushTix (a monthly subscription for cultural events) and their „10 Things More Expensive Than Our New $8.99 Starter Plan“ made our morning and we’re ready to spend those $8.99.
 Too bad they’re only in the Bay Area, US.

-Online, where people cannot touch or smell the product, image is king .
-Ecommerce content heavy with beautiful images can make or break your sales.
+Online, where people cannot touch or smell the product, image is king.
+Online stores should have blogs heavy with beautiful images.
 You already know the stats that humans are visual creatures.

 Heels, an online shoe store, nailed it with their “Shoe Education: Terminologies and Meanings” post – all terms you need to start shopping confidently.